 Pelts & Parts

 Pelts from rabbits 14 weeks or older can be saved for tanning.
 At harvest, put fresh pelts in a bucket of cool water to take the heat out.
+This tightens the hair follicles to stop the fur from slipping.
 Then, rinse the neck area, turn right side out and roll up.
 Raw pelts can be frozen up a year before tanning.

 The pelts from younger rabbits are too thin to tan, but can be used for raw fed pets.
+Pelts should be cut up or dried before giving to dogs.
+Never feed whole pelts or they can cause blockages.
 Rabbit heads, feet, meat, and organs can also be fed to dogs.
 Learn to use all the parts of a rabbit in the following post:

 What Do You Get From a Meat Rabbit?